Shade-grown coffee

-Shade-grown coffee is a form of the crop produced from coffee plants grown under a canopy of trees.
+Shade-grown coffee is a form of crop produced from coffee plants grown under a canopy of trees.
 A canopy of assorted types of shade trees is created to cultivate shade-grown coffee.
 Because it incorporates principles of natural ecology to promote natural ecological relationships, shade-grown coffee can be considered an offshoot of agricultural permaculture or agroforestry.
 The resulting coffee can be marketed as "shade-grown".

 History

-Coffee (especially Coffea arabica) is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
-Since the mid-1970s, new sun-tolerant trees and shrubs have been developed in response to fungal disease presence, especially coffee leaf rust (Hemileia vastatrix), and with the aim to yield higher production rates.
-As a result of modernization and a push for higher yielding crops, sun-tolerant coffee plants were created to produce larger yields through higher-density, open planting, but the cultivation practices used for them are considered unsustainable and often have a negative impact on the environment.
+Coffee (especially Coffea arabica) is a small tree or shrub that grows in forests in its wild form, and was traditionally grown for commercial purposes under other trees that provided shade.
+Since the mid-1970s, new sun-tolerant trees and shrubs have been developed in response to fungal disease presence, especially coffee leaf rust (Hemileia vastatrix), and with an aim to yield higher production rates.
+As a result of modernization and a push for higher yielding crops, sun-tolerant coffee plants were created to produce larger yields through higher-density, open planting, but cultivation practices used for them may be unsustainable and often have a negative impact on the environment.
 This has resulted in a new trend in support of shade-grown coffee.
-Although shade-grown coffee is a production system widely regarded as environmentally sustainable, enabling biodiversity conservation, enhancing pest-control services from birds, and contributing to climate change adaptation; there is an important potential tradeoff, namely lower coffee yields.
-Yet few studies have explicitly examined this tradeoff and the economic incentives required for smallholders to adopt shade practices rather than coffee grown in full sun or little shade.
+Although shade-grown coffee is a production system widely regarded as environmentally sustainable, enabling biodiversity conservation, enhancing pest-control services from birds, and contributing to climate change adaptation, there is an important potential tradeoff, namely lower coffee yields.
+Yet few studies have explicitly examined this tradeoff and the economic incentives required for smallholders to adopt shade practices.
 A 2014 study has shown that the proportion of land used to cultivate shade-grown coffee, relative to the total land area used for coffee cultivation, has fallen by nearly 20% since 1996.

 Ecological impacts

 Species diversity

-Recent data have shown that there is a direct correlation between the structural complexity of a coffee plantation and the number of species that can be found there.
+Recent studies have shown that there is a direct correlation between the structural complexity of a coffee plantation and the number of species that can be found there.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident birds, reptiles, ants, butterflies, bats, plants and other organisms.
 Of all agricultural land uses, shade-grown coffee is most likely the crop that supports the highest diversity of migratory birds, native flora and fauna.
 In all of the studies, a clear spectrum of species richness emerged ranging from high species diversity in "rustic" shaded polycultures to extremely low species diversity in unshaded monocultures.